bqworks/accordion-slider-jquery/docs/api.md

 #### pageScroll ####

-Triggered when a the accordion scrolls to another page.
+Triggered when the accordion scrolls to another page.
 Returned data:

 * index: the index of the current page